Frequently Asked Questions

 We will work with schools to collect data on how pupils and staff travel to school.

 We will also use other data collection methods, such as monitoring traffic, taking air quality readings, etc.

 Stakeholder groups will allow people to have a say, meeting regularly to steer the project.
 We will also include focus groups to provide feedback.

 We will be asking as many people as possible to take part in a survey at the start and during other points in the scheme.
-Our first survey is now closed but remember you can contact either Highways or Thinktravel using the email addresses on the home page.
+You can also contact Thinktravel using the email addresses on the home page.

 Why are GCC consulting and how long will this last for?